phani-training/GitDemoForDITISS/Readme.md

 - log command will keep track of the commits U have made with the recent one on the top.
 - U can use options to directly commit to the git without staging it.
 - We can use diff to find the differences in the code.
+- To remove files from the git repo, we can use rm command with a mandatory option --cached.
 ### Important Commands
 ```
 git init